 “Storm took us by surprise,” said a male voice at my feet.
 He breathed heavily between words, “Tried to get up above it, but we were already in the thick of it.”
 Another deep breath, “Lost the tail, and I tried to level us out.
 The back of the plane broke off long before impact… we got lucky…”

 “Mama?” cried a small girl, “mama?!!”
 Panic setting in, she grew louder, her words cracking as she worked herself into a wail.
 “MAMA??
 MAMA??!”

 “Shhh…” came a woman’s voice, and I could feel her movement nearby as she comforted the girl.
 “It’s gonna be alright, hush now.”

 “You’re the pilot?”
 Jack asked over my head.

-“There was no turbulence either.”
-Another man added, “No wind… even when the back of the plane broke off… did you notice?
+“There was no turbulence either,” a deeper voice added.
+“No wind… even when the back of the plane broke off… Did you notice?
 There was no wind.”

 “No sound even then,” the southern man continued.
 “Like someone hit the dang mute button.
 I don’t know what in the hell that was, but it wasn’t like no damn storm I ever seen.”